Domino's Pizza Group plc (LON:DOM)

 • Delivered 1.5% system sales growth and maintained strong free cash flow despite a challenging market, with digital and product innovation driving momentum.
 Expanded into the chicken segment and invested in supply chain and technology to support future growth.

-• Q3 saw 2.1% sales growth and 1% like-for-like sales increase, with market share gains and strong franchisee profitability.
-New product launches and automation investments supported performance, while guidance and store expansion plans remain on track.
+• Q3 saw 2.1% sales growth and 1% like-for-like sales increase, with market share gains and strong franchisee profitability despite a tough consumer environment.
+Chick 'N Dip and automation investments outperformed expectations, and guidance for EBITDA and store openings remains unchanged.

 • Despite a tough consumer environment, market share rose 560 bps and revenue grew 1.4% year-over-year, though EBITDA fell 7.4% and profit after tax dropped 14.7%.
 Guidance was revised down, but long-term growth ambitions and capital discipline remain intact.